 This post will be updated frequently (hopefully daily).

-Let’s visualize the First, let’s visualize the fraction of people that are infected in each country.
-The very useful data sources are mentioned in the appendix.
+First, let’s visualize the fraction of people that are infected in each country.
+Where are different countries in the coronavirus infection cycle?1

 Slowing the rate of infection